NEW TO YOGA?

 What do I need to bring?

 Please bring a yoga mat if you have one.
 You may want to bring along a blanket for relaxation at the end of the class.
 Please also bring along a bottle of water.
 Also, in your first class, you will need to fill out a health questionnaire.
-To save time beforehand why not print out one of our health questionnaires (depending on your class type) and bring it along with you to give to your teacher.
+Please either print out one of our health questionnaires and bring it along with you to give to your teacher or return via email at email@example.com

 What shall I wear?